dvircohen/NASA-Project/README.md

 # How the project works:
 ## Local:
 Expect this arguments:
--i with the path of the input file
+* -i with the path of the input file
--o with the path of the output file
+* -o with the path of the output file
--n the n number
+* -n the n number (worker to periods number)
--d the d number (days)
+* -d the d number (days)
--t (optional) terminate the manager when you are done
+* -t (optional) terminate the manager when you are done

 The input file should look like this (json file):
 ```